hgeorgsch/htmlbook/README.md

 environments are defined in styles4ht/thmbox.sty, and the script in the css directory can generate corresponding styles.

+See [styles4ht/README.md]() for details on the different style files.

 ## Feedback:
 **Developer:** Hans Georg Schaathun: <georg+tex@schaathun.net>